eltorocorp/permissivecsv/README.md

 Botched Quote Handling
 ----------------------
 PermissiveCSV handles two common forms of malformed quotes.
- - Lazy quotes `"grib"flar,foo`
+ - Bare quotes `"grib"flar,foo`
  - Extraneous quotes `grib,"flar,foo`

-Lazy and Extraneous quotes are handled similarly PermissiveCSV.
+Bare and Extraneous quotes are handled similarly PermissiveCSV.
 In either of these conditions, PermissiveCSV will return a record that contains empty fields.
 See [Inconsistent Field Handling]() for information about how the number of fields is deduced.